sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Pilot participants noted that standardization would be useful and gave specific examples of possible standards to adopt such as the Open Security Controls Assessment Language (OSCAL) being developed by the National Institute of Standards and Technology (NIST) for security assessments.
 It was also noted that software assessments should include criteria from the [Appendix J: Standard on Systems that Manage Information and Data](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32716) part of the [Directive on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32601).

-During the pilot, participants from DFO requested that ESDC share information about their software assessment process (this had not previously been shared as it was only the assessment documents that were shared on the GCXchange page).
+During the pilot, participants from DFO requested that ESDC share information about their software assessment process (this had not previously been shared as it was only the assessment documents that were shared on the GCxchange page).
 ESDC could contribute to the GC's standard software assessment evaluation criteria by joining whoever is leading this work and sharing ESDC's standard and related processes whether current or in development.
 By doing so, IITB could help shape a set of standard criteria and templates for software assessments in the GC.

-Additionally, some pilot participants noted that it would be useful to organize the software assessment documents on GCXchange by software rather than by assessment team.
+Additionally, some pilot participants noted that it would be useful to organize the software assessment documents on GCxchange by software rather than by assessment team.
 In this vein it was also felt that an overall assessment of each software (that includes information from all teams involved) would be useful.
 ESDC is in the process of developing an overall assessment that will span the software assessment teams.

 To enable adherence to any standard criteria, templates or process that are developed, they could be centrally located.
-This could be done by storing the standard documents on the GCXchange page or ensuring links to those are available on the GCXchange page (e.g.to the accessibility templates which will likely be stored elsewhere).
+This could be done by storing the standard documents on the GCxchange page or ensuring links to those are available on the GCxchange page (e.g.to the accessibility templates which will likely be stored elsewhere).

 Until the GC identifies the authority to define such standard, working in the open while reviewing our software approval process to be more service oriented and less compliance focused, would help the whole GC be better at assessing solutions.
 Continuing to share ESDC software assessments, like was done during the pilot, could have a similar effect of becoming a de facto standard for smaller departments and agencies that reuse the information to make their own decisions.